 By Thomas Dunne

-Alister MacKenzie receives a fair amount of attention every year around this time thanks to his central role in the creation of Augusta National.
+Alister MacKenzie receives a fair amount of attention every year around April thanks to his central role in the creation of Augusta National.
 However, the home of the Masters represents only one thread in a design career—arguably the greatest of all-time—that spanned the globe.

 MacKenzie was born in 1870 to Scottish parents living in the north of England.
 He grew up to study medicine at Cambridge, eventually joining his father’s medical practice in Leeds.
 In 1900, he joined the Somerset Light Infantry as a surgeon and served in the Boer War, learning camouflage techniques that he later applied to his golf architecture.